-California’s growth has led to a recent construction boom in rail infrastructure.
-The engineer-driven design of the contemporary rail-landscape relies upon standardization and expedience and has created an aesthetic of economic practicality.
+The re-urbanization of California has led to a return to rail passenger infrastructure.
+The engineer-driven design of the contemporary rail-landscape relies upon standardization and expedience.
+This has led to an aesthetic of economic practicality.
 This is almost okay.
 Some of the best American design has been the result of unashamed technological competence.
 However, in this age of NIMBYs, infrastructure is seen as a threatening and invasive “other” that homogenizes and irritates.
-In response, architects and artists have been hired to provide token decoration to appease the neighbors.
-The resulting architecture is often a poor fit for the infrastructure it is a part of.
+In response, architects and artists have been hired to provide token appeasement decoration.
+The resulting design is often a poor fit for the infrastructure it is a part of.